How long does a hmrc compliance check take

 During an investigation, the HMRC may uncover potential tax discrepancies, leading them to take enforcement actions.
 However, taxpayers can challenge these actions and provide counter-arguments to support their position.
 In such cases, further investigations or negotiations may be required to reach a resolution.
 These back-and-forths can extend the duration of the investigation, especially if complex legal or financial matters are involved.

-See also How long does disclosure scotland take
+See also How long till summer 2023

 In conclusion, the complexity of a compliance check by the HMRC plays a significant role in determining how long the investigation will take.
 Factors such as the complexity of financial transactions, changes in legislation, and the need for enforcement actions and counter-arguments can prolong the investigation process.
 It is crucial for individuals and businesses under investigation to cooperate fully with the HMRC while seeking appropriate professional advice to navigate the complexities involved.